hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 >
 >  For fear to be a King—

 And of course, she wrote about much more things and topics, but since "Emily Dickinson 101" is not the focus of this article, let's jump to the conclusion: Emily Dickinson is one of the greatest american poet of all time.
 (Insert a useless backstory: Emily's father had little idea about his gifted daughter.
-He used to tell the guests that his son Austin writes like Shakespeare, unaware of the fact that the greatest american poet resided upstairs.)
+He used to tell the guests that his son Austin writes like Shakespeare.
+The man was unaware of the fact that the greatest american poet resided upstairs.)

 **But as I am too aware of her poetic talent, what could possibly surprise me again?** Well...I had little interest in her personal life, untill today when I was Googling these poems for PQ, I bumped into Emily's correspondence with her dear friend, slash, sister-in-law, Susan.
 And yes, theese letters make me question her sexuality, the later could shine new light on some poems.
 Without further ado, here's some quotes from her letter to her "friend" ;) .
 There exist a collection of their correspondence - [Open Me Carefully](https://www.amazon.com/Open-Carefully-Dickinsons-Huntington-Dickinson/dp/0963818368/ref=sr_1_1?ie=UTF8&qid=1502843585&sr=8-1&keywords=open+me+carefully).